stanislav-web/OpenDoor/docs/Usage.md

 Stream tools
 ---------------------------

 **--threads -t** - allowed threads.
-In order not to harm your computer there is a limit of 25 threads
+In order not to harm your computer, there is a limit of 25 threads

 ```
 opendoor --host www.example.com --threads 10